UConn vs. UMass NCAA Football Odds, Plays and Insights | October 9, 2021

-The UConn Huskies (0-6) visit the UMass Minutemen (0-5) on Saturday, October 9, 2021 in matchup between FBS Independent rivals at Warren McGuirk Alumni Stadium.
-UMass is a 3.5-point underdog.
-The total is 55 points for this game.
+The UConn Huskies (0-6) are 3.5-point favorites when they visit the UMass Minutemen (0-5) in conference action on Saturday, October 9, 2021 at Warren McGuirk Alumni Stadium.
+The total is 57 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.